Student Arts Orgs

 The Cave strives to provide a space for Carleton students to socialize, study, and enjoy entertainment on campus.
 Whether as a coffee house, special event, or a venue for on campus or off campus bands, the Cave's versatility makes it a place where any student can find something to enjoy.

 CHELSEA 11:17 is an open performance group dedicated to encouraging student writing and performance.
-We meet about every other Friday night at 11:17 in Little Nourse Theater and it is open to anyone and everyone on campus who is interested in performing, having their pieces performed, or simply watching.
+We meet every other Friday night at 11:17 in Little Nourse Theater and are open to anyone and everyone on campus who is interested in performing, having their pieces performed, or simply watching.
 CHELSEA (Creative Handwritten Episodes Lovingly Submitted or Extracted from Ass) provides Carleton students a creative outlet in which to stick their metaphorical forks.

 The Experimental Theater Board funds student-directed, produced, and designed theater.
 It is an opportunity for anyone and everyone to be involved and learn more about theater and the arts by taking part in an all student-run show.
 We encourage people with any or no experience to participate.